Our mission is to put women in control of

 I must have tried over seven different types of pill, but I could never seem to find one that worked for me.
 Every time I got into a new relationship, I’d go back to my doctor and try out a different pill.
 Every time I struggled to get used to it and had incredible mood swings.

 In my search for the right contraception I came across a number of problems that have become the foundation of The Lowdown:

 Lack of data and information

 Almost 80% of people like me get side effects from their contraception, but the lack of clinical evidence and high quality information in this space, makes it really difficult to navigate.
-Our community generated review data is unique and gives everyone an insight into the pros, cons, benefits and side effects that you can expect from contraception.
+Our community generated review data is completely unique and gives everyone an insight into the pros, cons, benefits and side effects that you can expect from contraception.

 Getting expert medical advice is hard

 I have no idea how a GP or practice nurse can fit a proper contraception consultation into a 10 minute appointment.
-There are so many questions and options to run through, that it’s no surprise that 33% of Lowdown users don’t feel they in appointments to discuss everything they want to.
+There are so many questions and options to run through, that it’s no surprise that 33% of Lowdown users don’t feel they have enough time in appointments to discuss everything they want to.
 We need time, expertise and to most importantly, to be listened too.

 Contraception is really hard to access